dosbox-staging/dosbox-staging/website/docs/getting-started/enhancing-prince-of-persia.md

 <h3>Windows</h3>

 The log window is opened by default when you start DOSBox Staging.
-You can hide the log window by passing the `-noconsole` argument to the DOSBox Staging executable.
+You can hide the log window by passing the `--noconsole` argument to the DOSBox Staging executable.

 <h3>macOS</h3>